Pages

 Azerbaijani Erivan Khanate Flag (Khan's Standard)

-Azerbaijani Erivan Khanate Flag (Khan's Standard), National Museum of History, Baku, Azerbaijan
+Azerbaijani Erivan Khanate's Flag (Khan's Standard), National Museum of History, Baku, Azerbaijan

 The Flag (Khan's Standard) of Qajar's Azerbaijani Khanate of Erivan (Persian: خانات ایروان, Khānāt-e Iravān, Azerbaijani: Irəvan xanlığıpresent-day Armenia).

-The Khanate of Erivan was ceded to Imperial Russia by Qajar's (r.
-1789-1925, Turk/Azeri dynasty) Iran under the Treaty of Turkmenchay of 1828 (Persian: عهدنامه ترکمانچای, Ahdnāme-ye Torkmânčây,
+The Khanate of Erivan was ceded to Imperial Russia by the Qajars (r.
+1789-1925, Turk/Azeri dynasty) of Iran under the Treaty of Turkmenchay of 1828 (Persian: عهدنامه ترکمانچای, Ahdnāme-ye Torkmânčây,

 Azerbaijani: Türkmənçay müqaviləsi).